Lunaris-X

 Meets ESA’s recommended 8–11 m s⁻¹ descent range; audible beacon simplifies field retrieval.

-• Second-generation architecture – departs from the Arduino-centric starter kit, leveraging a modern 32-bit SoC, custom PCB and high-rate sensors.
+• Next-generation architecture – departs from the Arduino-centric starter kit, leveraging a modern 32-bit Soc and custom PCB

-• Sustainability by design – rechargeable Li-Po, reusable airframe, in-print ballast and minimal wiring reduce consumables and waste.
+• Sustainability by design – rechargeable Li-Po, reusable airframe and minimal wiring reduce consumables and waste while increasing reliability.

 • Platform-ready for future CanSats – over-specced 1 A rails, spare GPIOs, native Wi‑Fi/BLE and MicroPython let new teams bolt on cameras, GNSS-RTK or cellular links without touching the hardware.